hashicorp/terraform-azure-vault-ent-starter/README.md

       - The internal load balancer Virtual Network subnet should have external internet traffic blocked via Network Security Group rules
     - [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) with a [PFX Certificate bundle](https://docs.microsoft.com/en-us/azure/key-vault/certificates/certificate-scenarios) stored as both a Key Vault Certificate (for the Application Gateway load balancer) and a secret (for the Vault nodes).

-- Create a Terraform configuration that pulls in this module and specifies values for the required variables:
+- Create a Terraform configuration (create separate directory and include the Certificate file) that pulls in this module and specifies values for the required variables:

 ```hcl
 provider "azurerm" {